Don't Fall Victim to These Marriage Myths

 If you don't take personal responsibility for creating happiness, your chances of being happier are a lot less.
 It's not wrong to want your partner to work harder at your relationship or to ask for your needs to be met, or to assert yourself.
 But please whatever you do, don't be the couple who arrives to therapy blaming each other and hoping the therapist can "fix" your spouse....and believing the notion that if ONLY that happens, everything will be okay.
 This backfires and is totally unproductive.
 It feels SO much better to live in a place of empowered thinking and to create change that is in your control.

-If you need help myth-busting in your own marriage, don’t hesitate to call us at 312-809-8702 or email us at [email protected].
+If you need help myth-busting in your own marriage, don't hesitate to call us at 312-809-8702 or email us at info@revivelincolnpark.com.
 We will get you set up with a wonderful therapist who can help guide you into strengthening your partnership in a realistic way.